 Send a note with your student indicating the time of release.
 Have your student deliver the note to the attendance office at the start of school.
 A pass to get out of class at the indicated time will be given to the student and the student must sign out in the office.

-Pre-Arranged Absence Forms: (forms may be picked up in the office or printed from the student handbook on the RAHS website) they are signed by teachers, parents, students and submitted to the office for administrative signature.

-Required 2 weeks in advance: for the following:
+Pre-Arranged Absence Forms: (available in the office or online) are signed by teachers, parents, and students, and submitted to the office for administrative signature.
+These forms are Required 2 weeks in advance for all non-emergency absences.